banea-radu/Angula-SA-Project/README.md

 	- Newsletter
 	- Users
 - Nice to have's:
+	- Refactor all 'any' type usages
+	- rename all translations without hierarchy structure
-	- refactor and reset the reactive forms without window reload
+	- reset the reactive forms without window reload
+	- restructuring of components and pages
 	- routing rules for childrens of myaccount
 	- bootstrap carrousel
 	- home-card redesign as single, transfer *ngFor to parent component